Kay-ddggxh/chirpy_chooks/README.md

 **Custom error pages**:

 To implement custom error pages in Django I followed this [Cryce Truly tutorial](https://www.youtube.com/watch?v=3SKjPppM_DU&ab_channel=CryceTruly)

+**Forum response form submission**:

+There were issues submitting the response form in forum/views.py initially.
+This was resolved referring to the following [StackOverflow article](https://stackoverflow.com/questions/60497516/django-add-comment-section-on-posts-feed)

 ### Media and Styling